stargateprovider/ids-stone-age-ai/README.md

 # ids-stone-age-ai

+## Datasets can be created using genData.py
+* Dataset 1 is obtained with 3 RandomPlayers
+* Datasets 2-3 are obtained with 1 TrainedPlayer and 2 RandomPlayers
+* Dataset 4 is obtained with 3 WeighedRandomPlayers

 ## Instructions for playing the game:
-* create desired amount of random/physical player object in main.py
+* create desired amount of computer/physical player objects in main.py
 * run main.py

 ## Simplified game rules: